wesleycamargo/azure-docs.pt-br/articles/storsimple/storsimple-adapter-for-sharepoint.md

 <properties
-   pageTitle="Adaptador do StorSimple para SharePoint | Microsoft Azure" description="Descreve como instalar e configurar ou remover o Adaptador StorSimple para SharePoint em um farm de servidores do SharePoint." services="storsimple" documentationCenter="NA" authors="SharS"
+   pageTitle="StorSimple Adapter for SharePoint | Microsoft Azure" description="Describes how to install and configure or remove the StorSimple Adapter for SharePoint in a SharePoint server farm." services="storsimple" documentationCenter="NA" authors="SharS"